Chemical Engineering BEng

 Institution of Chemical Engineers

-Our courses offer you the chance to learn and practice the fundamentals of chemical engineering and give you the flexibility to tailor the degree to your interests.
+This course offers you the chance to learn and practice the fundamentals of chemical engineering and gives you the flexibility to tailor the degree to your interests.

 One-year optional work placement or study abroad